 Employers requiring their overseas employees to undergo temporary, job-related training in the U.S., often opt for the H3 trainee visa.
 The H-3 visa is available to foreign nationals coming temporarily to the United States to receive training that is not available in their home country (as long as it’s not graduate or medical education training).

 An often overlooked visa option, however, is the B1 in lieu of H-3 visa, which allows foreign national employees to participate in professional training programs of short durations in the U.S.

 B1 In Lieu of H3

-The B1 Business Visitor visa is a nonimmigrant visa which allows foreign nationals to enter into the U.S. to attend business meetings or seminars.
-Because of the nature of the B1 visa, it can be used in lieu of the H3 trainee visa by employees participating in short-duration training program.
-The B1 in lieu of H3, like the H3 trainee visa, is available to employees participating in a training program that is not designed primarily to provide employment.
+The B1 Business Visitor visa generally allows foreign nationals to enter into the U.S. to attend business meetings or seminars.
+Because of the nature of the B-1 visa, it can also be used in lieu of the H-3 trainee visa by employees who are participating in short-duration training programs.
+The B-1 in lieu of H-3, like the H-3 trainee visa, is available to employees participating in a training program that is not designed primarily to provide employment.

 General Eligibility For B1 In Lieu of H3 Visa

-To be eligible for this special B1 visa, the employee should be employed by the foreign entity or branch of the U.S. firm and this foreign employing entity must continue to pay the employee’s salary.
-The applicant must not receive any salary or other remuneration from a U.S. source other than an expense allowance or other reimbursement for expenses incidental to the foreign national’s travel or temporary stay.
+To be eligible for this special B-1 visa, the employee should be employed by the foreign entity or branch of the U.S. firm.
+This foreign employing entity must continue to pay the employee’s salary while s/he is in the U.S. It’s important that the applicant not receive any salary or other remuneration from a U.S. source other than an expense allowance or other reimbursement for expenses incidental to the foreign national’s travel or temporary stay.
 Further, his or her employer must have an office abroad and his or her payroll must be disbursed abroad.